-Two smaller doors, neither with working locks — the theater was growing shabbier by the day, the locks required only the barest tinkering — led into the State Box.
+Two smaller doors, neither with working locks — the theater was deteriorating by the day, the locks required only the barest tinkering — led into the State Box.
 He crept through one, gently opened the other.

 He now could see into the box.
-The beast was theclosest of the four occupants, bundled in an overcoat and seated in a large rocker despite the theater’s warmth.
-Holding his wife’s hand.
-Those huge icy hands, trailing down his thighs to….
+The demonwas theclosest of the four occupants, bundled in an overcoat and seated in a large rocker despite the theater’s pungent warmth.
+The plump little wife sat close to her huge husband, small hand invisible under his huge one.
+Those giant icy hands, trailing down his thighs and ….
 He felt a flutter in his belly.

 The deviant bodyguard Derickson was not in evidence, per plan.
 Good man.
 If you could call that creature a man.

-The ugly little wife sat close to her huge husband, small hand invisible under his.
+The plump little wife wore blue, he black.
 The actor could only see a slice of his face.
-He looked – what?
+The demon looked – what?
 Not happy.
 He never looked happy.
 At ease?

 For an instant the actor felt a moment of pity.
 This sad old man.

 He shook himself.
+No!
 Not a man.
 A monster!

 He pulled the pistol from his pocket.

 That man heard the door open.
-He turned his big shaggy head.
+He turned his big shaggy head toward the actor.